tjcreedy/metamate/README.md

 #### `-R/--references path` and/or `-D/--blastdb path`

-`path` should be the path to a fasta file (`-R/--references`) or blast database (`-D/--blastdb`) of sequences that represent known species that are likely to occure in the dataset.
-These should be carefully curated to ensure that no NUMTs are present: it is not recommended to blindly use sequences from databases that may contain records from bulk NGS amplicon sequencing.
-For example, the GenBank nt database contains OTU sequences from bulk environmental samples that may not have been stringently filtered.
+`path` should be the path to a fasta file (`-R/--references`) or blast database (`-D/--blastdb`) of sequences that represent known species that are likely to occur in the dataset.
+Both arguments are available for cases where multiple reference sources are desired, with different parameterisation of hits, but only one is required.
+For example, you may have a set of sanger-sequenced barcodes from your project's morphospecies, and which have been carefully curated to ensure accuracy and no NUMTs, against which you want to allow matches of 99% to allow for some minor sanger sequencing error and true haplotypes.
+You may also want to find 100% matches to a local copy of GenBank nt.
+You would supply the former to `-R` and the latter to `-D`.
 A BLAST search against these sequences will be used to designate a set of ASVs as verified-authentic.

 #### `-refmatchlength n` and/or `--dbmatchlength n`